 What is self-esteem?

 Your self-esteem is the way you look at or perceive yourself.
-If you have healthy self-esteem, it means that you like yourself and you believe that you are just as cool as everyone else.
+If you have healthy self-esteem, it means that you like yourself and you believe that you are just as valuable as everyone else.
 If you have low self-esteem, it means that you believe that you’re inferior to others.
 People who have low self-esteem tend to focus on what they believe are their shortcomings, and sometimes blow those flaws out of proportion.
-They might ignore their strengths and achievements.
+Thinking this way can make it easy to ignore your strengths and achievements.

 How does your self-esteem affect your life?